-Configuration and requirements of each Policy is unique.
+Configuration and requirements are unique for each Policy.
 Configuration Screens for each Policy will be different in one or more areas.

 - 5. Review Policy Configuration.
 Refer to Configuring Policies for details of policy parameter configuration. - 6.
 Click Deploy.
-The Policy will be deployed with Manager selected in step 2.
+The Policy will be deployed with the Manager selected in step 2.